 - George is one determined little dude.
 He went at this with all of his heart throughout the the series.
 He wanted this and he did it.
 That’s my boy! *sniff*

 - I can’t sell Fred short here.
 He did a lot of fetching too and with a great attitude even though this really wasn’t his idea of mega-fun.
 He gets high marks for cooperation…which is a big deal since he is a tween.

 - My car rocks!
 Blubaru handled the off-road conditions, constant sliding stops, and the abuse of careening up embankments like a champ.
 She was coated inside and out with Nevada grunge and will probably never be truly clean again but it was worth it.
 She earned her stripes…or whatever cars earn for a job well done.

 - Biggest surprise?
 It was fun.
 It was demanding in ways I hadn’t expected and giving George the chance to accomplish it was very satisfying.

-- Oh…and we discovered Dobby finds cows upsetting or possibly fancies himself a cow-dog of sorts.
+- Oh…and we discovered the Disapproving Beagle finds cows upsetting or possibly fancies himself a cow-dog of sorts.
 Ever been in a small car with a howling beagle?
 Can’t say I recommend it.
 I have to give him his due though.
-One cache had cows standing just about on top of it and Dobby’s howls of protest chased them off.
+One cache had cows standing just about on top of it and his howls of protest chased them off.
 He was exceedingly proud of himself.

 We did it.
 It was such an taxing undertaking I actually had a few moments of stunned disbelief at the end.
 That and pure exhaustion.
 Sadly, we still had to drive all the way back to Alamo…two hours away.